Our Farm Fresh Growing Philosophy...

 Potatoes – Yellow Upper Green Farms

-A yellow flesh potato with excellent flavour and texture which is good for boiling, baking, frying or in salads.
+Our yellow flesh potatoes have excellent flavour and texture which is good for boiling, baking, frying or in salads.
 Our yellow potatoes are normally ready towards the middle of July.

 Potatoes – Russet Upper Green Farms